pyxelr/recommendations-for-engineers/README.md

 -   [HackerRank](https://www.hackerrank.com/) <--- my personal choice.
 I've started with included 30-days coding challenge and can totally recommend it
 -   [JetBrains Academy](https://www.jetbrains.com/academy/) <--- dive into Java, Python, and other programming languages in a project-based learning environment that is integrated with JetBrains IDEs
 -   [LeetCode](https://leetcode.com/) <--- more advanced website, where you will mostly find problems asked by the world's largest tech companies.
 I recommend watching [Kevin Naughton Jr.](https://www.youtube.com/channel/UCKvwPt6BifPP54yzH99ff1g) who goes through many problems from there
+-   [Project Lovelace](https://projectlovelace.net/) <--- bunch of free scientific programming problems.
+Each problem teaches some bit of science, like how to simulate a guitar, splice DNA, or predict the weather
 -   [StrataScratch](https://www.stratascratch.com/) <--- over 1000 data science exercises taken from real companies to practice SQL and Python

 ### IDE